Chingu-cohorts/campfire-stories/README.md

 A huge thank you to all the supporter: L'emi, Sergio, Alicia, Codejunky, TropicalChancer, Dmatt, and everyone else who has worked to find amazing stories of coders to put on the site.

-This is a work in progress, so please leave your comments and critisims, or even better, make a pull request.
+This is a work in progress, so please leave your comments and criticisms, or even better, make a pull request.

 Please check it out!
 http://campfire-stories.xyz/